DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/void-declarations.md

 ## Frozen cohorts and statements

-- When DfE "freezes" a financial statement for assurance tasks, declarations on that statement that are payable typically transition to paid.
+- When DfE "freezes" a financial statement for assurance tasks, declarations on that statement that are `payable` transition to `paid` and `awaiting_clawback` declarations transition to `clawed_back`.
 - Lead providers are generally blocked from directly voiding declarations that are in a paid state, if the associated statement period is closed or "frozen".
 This is because the payment has been processed and reconciliation is more complex.
 In this case an error message is returned from the API: `"You cannot submit or void declarations for the 2021 cohort.
 The funding contract for this cohort has ended.
 Get in touch if you need to discuss this with us"`.
-- Why LPs are unable to void declarations on frozen cohorts: Once a cohort's financial data is finalized and statements are closed (payments made), direct voiding by LPs is restricted to maintain financial integrity.
+- Why LPs are unable to void declarations on frozen cohorts: Once a cohort's financial data is finalised and statements are closed (payments made), direct voiding by LPs is restricted to maintain financial integrity.
 If a declaration from a frozen cohort needs to be voided (e.g., an error is discovered late), it usually requires intervention or a specific process managed by DfE finance, potentially leading to a clawback.
 - In scenarios like cohort closures (e.g., the 2021 cohort closure), DfE may provide specific guidance for managing declarations, which can include moving participants to new cohorts.
 If an incorrect declaration was made in a new cohort during such a transition, the Lead provider might need to void that new declaration to allow for correct declaration in the old cohort, sometimes with DfE support.